CumulusNetworks/docs/content/cumulus-linux-510/Quick-Start-Guide/_index.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-The following configuration example configures the front panel port swp1 as a layer 3 access port:
+The following example configures the front panel port swp1 as a layer 3 access port:

 ```
 auto swp1